(No ratings)

 Many autoimmune disorders of all kinds are treated with immune-suppressing medications, such as corticosteroids (e.g. prednisone) to reduce the effect of the immune system.

-He completed residency at Miami Children s Hospital.
-He is certified by the American Board of Pediatrics American Board of Pediatric Rheumatology American Board of Pediatric Sports Medicine and has a state license in Texas.
+Dr. Ricardo Guirola, MD graduated from University of Medical Sciences (UCIMED).
+He completed residency at Miami Children’s Hospital.
+He is certified by the Board certifications: American Board of Pediatric Sports Medicine and has a state license in Texas.

-Board Certification: American Board of Pediatrics American Board of Pediatric Rheumatology American Board of Pediatric Sports Medicine
+Board Certification: Board certifications: American Board of Pediatric Sports Medicine

 Licensed In: Texas